twers1/Welding-Work/README.md

 ### Create a bug report

 If you see an error message or run into an issue, please [create bug report](https://github.com/twers1/Welding-Work/issues).
-This effort is valued and it will help all EverShop users.

 ## License